DJustice23/personal-site/docs/contributing.md

 # How to Contribute

 Contributions are encouraged.
-Please feel free to get in touch (I will happily pair program with you), take a look at the [roadmap](./roadmap.md), or open a PR.
+Please review the [roadmap](./roadmap.md) and open an issue or pull request when you have something to share.

 ## Guidelines